GuideFinOpstoolingarchitecture

 • Per-customer cost attribution as a first-class concept, not an opaque tag

-• Hierarchical budgets (org → team → agent → customer) with mid-execution gates that stop runaway agentic workflows pre-cost, not post-hoc
+• Hierarchical budgets (org → team → agent → customer) evaluated before each request is forwarded, so a runaway agentic workflow is stopped pre-cost rather than post-hoc

 • Allocation completeness checks - what percentage of spend is properly tagged, with the gap surfaced as a metric